Innoactive/Creator-Base-Template/readme.md

 # Introduction

 The Hub Training Module is a part of the Innoactive Hub SDK.
-It's designed for large enterprises who train people to work with complex machinery.
+It's designed for large enterprises who train people to do manufacturing tasks.
 With it, you can train employees remotely, safely, and cost-efficiently.
 Our solution covers the complete lifecycle of virtual training applications, including their creation, maintenance, and distribution to the final user.

 There are two user roles: a template developer and a training designer.
 Template developers have to be programmers, but training designers do not have to possess a deep technical knowledge.
 At first, a template developer performs initial configuration of the Training Module to meet the company's needs, creating a template.
 Then, training designers create training applications based on this template.

 This document is intended for template developers.

 This project is an example of a template.
 The following chapters describe to how to create a similar one.
 Use this project as a reference to validate your progress through this tutorial.
-Feel free to modify or discard it to create your own: this template is not meant to be extended.
+Feel free to modify or discard it to create your own: *this template is not meant to be extended.*

 # What is a training

 The training is a linear sequence of chapters.
 Each chapter starts where the previous ends: if a trainee has to drill a hole in a wall in a first chapter, the hole will be there when you load the second chapter.
 You can start a training from any chapter.

 Each chapter consists of steps that are connected to each other via transitions.
-Every step consists of a collection of behaviors and transitions.
+Every step has a transition and any number of behaviors.
 Behaviors are actions that execute independently from the trainee.
 For example, a behavior can play an audio or move an object from one point to another.

 A transition may contain multiple conditions.
 With conditions, designers decide what trainees have to do to progress through the training.
 When all conditions are completed, the next step (defined in the transition) starts.